How would you describe the International Business Program?

-International Business Programme prepares you for the real business world.
+International Business Program prepares you for the real business world.
 Organizations are moving faster, transforming their cultures and changing the ways how they operate.
 People who are used to study programmes like BScBA programme where things move fast and you need to understand concepts quickly, tend to be more ready for today’s business, its changes and diversity.

 And while BScBA students may not be the experts in finance or for example accounting, the assets you gain help transition to become specialized in almost any industry of your choosing.

 What is your advice for current BScBA students and recent graduates?